-You get access to the cash buyers again only when you get yourself the pro plan (similar to the proof of funds one in the prior category) starting from $197 per month, where many more features are included than in the basic one.
+You get access to the cash buyers again only when you get the pro plan (similar to the proof of funds one in the prior category) starting from $197 per month, where many more features are included than in the basic one.

 The same is true with the ringless voicemails and SMS blasts features.

 When it comes to the direct mailing feature, this will be carried out via a third-party provider that you first need to contract.

 So it’s not well-integrated, as with other providers where you can send direct mail with just one click.

 No worries, I will provide you with a complete overview of all the somewhat hidden pricing plans in the next section of this article.

 3) Find Deals